Notable People

 Instead, he laid out a method.

 Do what you can do.
 Put yourself with people who matter.
-Move forward with goals that are real, not imaginary.
+Move forward with goals that can actually be lived.
 Build a life around inclusion rather than around the fantasy of normality.

 That is why the talk traveled so far beyond rare-disease advocacy.
 Berns spoke from a body under severe pressure, but his actual argument was about how to live without making resentment the organizing principle of the day.